barricklab/seabreeze/documentation/docs/tutorial.md

 ## Annotate genes in SVs

-To annotate the genes present in the deletions, inversions and amplifications, run this command:
+To annotate the genes present in the deletions, inversions and amplifications, run this command.
+Make sure you navigate back to the _seabreeze_ root directory before that.

 ```
 snakemake --use-conda --cores 4 annotate_SV_regions